Cost of Investor Permit Application in Kenya

 |---|---|---|

-| Purpose | Immigration permission for a foreign investor to live in Kenya and engage in a specific business, trade, consultancy or profession. | County-level operating licence for a business activity, premises, branch or office. |
+| Purpose | Immigration permission for a foreign investor to live in Kenya and engage in a specific business, trade, consultancy or profession. | County-level operating licence for a business premises or activity. |

 | Issued by | Directorate of Immigration Services through the eFNS process. | The relevant county government. |

-| Applicant | The foreign investor / business owner / consultant. | The business entity or premises operator. |
+| Applicant | The foreign investor, business owner or consultant. | The business entity or premises operator. |

-| Does it give immigration status? | Yes, once approved and issued according to Immigration requirements. | No. It is not an immigration status document. |
+| Immigration status | Yes, once approved and issued according to Immigration instructions. | No. It does not give immigration status. |

-Company Setup Before Class G Application
+Company setup before Class G filing

 |---|---|---|